HarveyBrezinaConniffe/ARC/README.md

 2. The detector is ran on all available input-output example pairs given.
 3. The resulting vectors are averaged.
 4. A new input-output pair is constructed.
 The input is the test input given to me, The output is randomly initialized.
+5. This new pair is now run through the network and we get the difference between it's output vector and the average vector we just computed.
+6. At first this difference is large, As the second pair is half random.
+Our goal is to solve the second task, Making it no longer random and minimizing the difference between it's vector and the averaged vector.
+7. We now repeatedly run gradient descent( Using the ADAM optimizer ) *on the randomly initialized task solution* with the goal of minimizing the difference between the two vectors.
+8. The goal of this is to bring the difference to zero meaning that the neural network identifies the two pairs as the same task.
+As the program can only adjust the solution to the task( The output part of the pair ), The hope is that it will come up with a correct solution.